 What is the difference between search volume and search visits?

 There have always been disparities between the number of searches and completed search visits for a specific term.
-A product-related search, such as best headphones, may provide a variety of search results, including tech review articles, price comparison sites, and a selection of online merchants.
-Users frequently visit many search results, resulting in a larger number of search visits than searches.
-However, inconsistencies have recently been shown to be trending in the opposite way, with fewer search visits than searches.
-If facing any doubts regarding this you can always reach out to any online marketing agency with great results to understand it better.
+A product-related search, such as Best Headphones, may provide various search results, including tech review articles, price comparison sites, and a selection of online merchants.
+Users frequently visit many search results, resulting in more search visits than searches.
+However, recent trends have shown inconsistencies moving in the opposite direction, with fewer search visits than searches.
+If facing any doubts regarding this, you can always reach out to any online marketing agency with great results to understand it better.

 Why do people search for things but not click on the results?

 The list of inquiries for which Google is developing automatic solutions that don’t require additional visits grows by the week as the search engine looks for methods to keep consumers from going on to another site.
-Each new information format reduces the number of search visits as a result of the query.
+Each new information format reduces the number of search visits resulting from the query.

 How can search engine visits benefit me?